At the close of 2012, we looked back at a year of victories. Earthjustice with our partners and clients won broad victories on a number of fronts.

-Read about three of these far-reaching achievements—and look back on the dozens of other victories for the Earth that you helped us achieve this year.
+Read about three of these far-reaching achievements—and look back on the dozens of other victories for the Earth that you helped us achieve that year.

 The Historic Clean Air Win